johnnoone/py-retry/README.rst

 Retrying
 ========

-Retrying is an Apache 2.0 licensed general-purpose retrying library, written in Python, to simplify the task of adding retry behavior to just about anything.
+Retrying is a MIT licensed general-purpose retrying library, written in Python 3.6, to simplify the task of adding retry behavior to just about anything.

 The simplest use case is retrying a flaky function whenever an Exception occurs until a value is returned.